JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 We understand that the Mayor and his Labour Party colleagues are motivated by pragmatism.
 But while Build to Rent is supposedly a market-based solution to the housing crisis, drawing on institutional investment, it also depends upon a large amount of public money - [£3.5bn, probably rising to £6.6bn](http://www.ukconstructionmedia.co.uk/news/3-5bn-funding-announced-build-new-rented-homes/), while social rented housing is starved of funds.
 We think that the Mayor should stop championing Build to Rent and start fighting to build social rented housing.

-We also think we can put help stop the roll-out of Discounted Market Rent, a new kind of affordable housing designed to meet developer's needs first and our housing needs second by objecting to Delancy'e planning application to the shoppimhg centre - you can do so here.
+Discounted Market Rent is designed to meet developer's needs first and our housing' needs second.
+We can help stop its roll out across London and the further maginalisation of social rented housing by defeating Delancey's plans for the Elephant and Castle shopping Centre; you can object to their planning application here.

 __Footnotes:__